jagnaudh/Flixster-/README.md

 ### Notes

-I use a computer where I am not the sudo user.
+I use a Mac where I am not the sudo user.
 Hence, I had to do a sudo-less install for cocoapods which took quite a while.
 I found a tutorial on Youtube which made things easier.

 Time taken to complete part 2: 5 hours